MyProjects-5/Decode-Gaming-Behaviour/README.md

 **◾ Data Exploration :-**  Leveraged SQL queries to understand the dataset's structure, size, and temporal distribution.

-**◾ Analysis Queries :-**  Addressed specific inquiries to reveal insights on player activities, user segments, and game preferences.
+**◾ Analysis Queries :-**  Addressed specific inquiries to reveal insights on player activities and game preferences.

 **◾ Insights Extraction :-**  Interpreted the findings to grasp player behaviors, gaming patterns, and seasonal variations.